Maria Kwirine prepares the pitching order for entrepreneurs, who have 30 minutes to present there business plan to the panel.

 A successful entrepreneur gets seed funding to start his own hairdressing business.

-The panel discus the applications and asses who will receive seed funding.
+The panel asses who will receive seed funding.
 Assessments are based on a sound business plan, accurate cash flow chart, a demonstration of skills applicable to the business, evidence of in depth market research and a drive to succeed.

 A group of successful entrepreneurs display their qualifications.